xxyijixx/dootask-help/docs/en/functions/projects/workflow.md

 ### 4. Associated Lists
 - **Description**: Set associated task lists for statuses.
 When tasks transition to that status, the system automatically moves them to the corresponding list.
-- **Use Case**: Helps categorize tasks by phase or priority, such as creating "Pending Review" or "In Progress" task lists.
+- **Use Case**: Helps categorize tasks by phase or priority, such as creating "Pending Acceptance" or "In Progress" task lists.

 ![Status Settings](/images/en/en_pro_workflow_pic_3.png)